Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-The Water Quality Monitoring and Assessment Section of the Iowa DNR is responsible for the design, implementation and management of Iowa's Ambient Water
+The Water Quality Monitoring and Assessment Section of the Iowa Department of Natural Resources (IDNR) is responsible for the design, implementation and management of Iowa's Ambient Water

 Monitoring Programs.
 The purpose of these programs is to provide consistent, unbiased information about the condition of Iowa's surface and groundwater